-According to Paul Dunne, Founder and CEO of Digital Skills Academy, the signing of this agreement “will help participants get the professional digital skills and knowledge demanded by the current market, which will support them to become part of global companies with which the Academy works through its Industry Partner Programme.”
+According to Paul Dunne, Founder and CEO of Digital Skills, the signing of this agreement “will help participants get the professional digital skills and knowledge demanded by the current market, which will support them to become part of global companies with which the Academy works through its Industry Partner Programme.”

 For his part the President of the trust Creative Digital City, Lic.
 Mauricio Navarro Garate said that “for City Creative Digital the cornerstone is the conviction that talent of Mexicans is inexhaustible, particularly Jalisco is fertile in creators, in Guadalajara, there are currently more than 7,000 students enrolled in programs related to the creative industries.

-We are confident that strong track record of Digital Skills Academy will succeed in pushing the limits of the creativity of young people to generate new and innovative content that will be marketed in the world.
+We are confident that strong track record of Digital Skills will succeed in pushing the limits of the creativity of young people to generate new and innovative content that will be marketed in the world.
 Creative Digital City is a space to learn, create, and share.

 Especially we would like to thank the Ambassador of Mexico to Ireland, Carlos García of Alba and the General Director of Promexico, Francisco N. González”, he said.

 During the signing of the agreement the Government of Ireland and the Minister of Health, Dr. Leo Varadkar, who is visiting Mexico as part of the celebration of bilateral relationships; the Ambassador of Ireland, Sonja Hyland; Lic.
-Mauricio Navarro Garete, President of the trust Creative Digital City; as well as the Founder and CEO of Digital Skills Academy, Paul Dunne, were present.
+Mauricio Navarro Garete, President of the trust Creative Digital City; as well as the Founder and CEO of Digital Skills, Paul Dunne, were present.